Tale of Palestinian food truck draws Hollywood star to Beirut

 Shaar, who escorted Sarandon around the camp, said she also had plans now to establish a small restaurant which could serve as “a safe place for women to come and relax mentally and physically, to come to eat, drink and express themselves more”.

-Another NGO, al-Fanar (Arabic for beacon), helped the WPA to set up Soufra, providing management support, funding and training.
+Another NGO, Alfanar (Arabic for beacon), helped the WPA to set up Soufra, providing management support, funding and training.

-Al-Fanar executive director Myrna Atalla said the Soufra project was all about giving refugees the tools to take charge of their own lives.
+Alfanar executive director Myrna Atalla said the Soufra project was all about giving refugees the tools to take charge of their own lives.

 “Otherwise we’re just throwing money at problems and not actually empowering people to shape their destiny,” she said.